 The North Arm, on the other hand, has more dramatic scenery.
 For us, the choice was simple.
 To the North Arm of Murtle Lake, we go.

-Please note – there are no day use opportunities at Murtle Lake.
+Please note – there are very limited day-use opportunities at Murtle Lake.
 This beautiful place is all about multi-day paddling trips.

 Our Murtle Lake Paddling Experience